YoYoGames/GameMaker-Bugs/README.md

 <br />

-## "Report A GameMaker Bug" tool inside GameMaker itself
+## "Report A GameMaker Bug" tool on GameMaker's "Help" menu

-You can also [submit issues directly from GameMaker's Help menu](https://help.gamemaker.io/hc/en-us/articles/13150754375453#h_01HGE35CZ9EJW3NEK24T3TF139) (2023.8 onwards).
+You can also [submit issues directly from GameMaker](https://help.gamemaker.io/hc/en-us/articles/13150754375453#h_01HGE35CZ9EJW3NEK24T3TF139) (2023.8 onwards).
 If your sample project needs to be visible only to GameMaker staff, then the IDE tool makes this quicker/easier for you, so we would recommend that route.

 <br />